 For example, QR3.2 SARC AND FATIGUE MANAGEMENT will equip you with the skills to safely access and navigate the rail corridor and includes a Nationally Recognised Statement of Attainment for the unit of competency called TLIF2080 – Safely access the rail corridor.
 The QR3.2 course is specific to the Queensland Rail network.

-NSW ARTC TRACK EXAMINER & CERTIFIER is another Nationally Recognised Training course focusing on checking and repairing track geometry and assessing right-of-way infrastructure and gives you the outcome of:
+NSW ARTC TRACK EXAMINER & CERTIFIER is another Recognised Training course focusing on checking and repairing track geometry and assessing right-of-way infrastructure and gives you the outcome of:

 What types of jobs are available upon completion?